Zapptax

 Paris is synonymous with glamour, haute couture, and world-famous fashion houses.
 And when you picture Galeries Lafayette’s luxury dome or the Champs Élysées, it’s easy to think shopping here will break the bank.

-From Le Marais and Rue du Commerce to outlets near Paris, you will know where to shop smart.
+From Le Marais and Rue du Commerce to outlet villages near Paris, you will know where to shop smart.
 And with VAT refunds, you can save even more.

 In this guide, you will discover the best budget shopping areas in Paris, practical tips to save money and how to maximize your refund with Zapptax.